apache/kvrocks/docs/metadata-design.md

 ## ZSet

-Redis zset was set with sorted property, so it's a little different with other types. it must be able to search with member, as well as retrieve members with score range.
+Redis zset was set with sorted property, so it's a little different with other types. it must be able to search with the member, as well as retrieve members with score range.

 #### zset metadata